 A wedding is a big production… and often comes with a few indulgences!
 A hearty and boozy meal, stress and lack of sleep can all affect your blood sugar levels.
-But there is no way that diabetes should interfere with the celebration.
-4-steps for how to enjoy your day with diabetes.
+But there is no way that Type 1 diabetes should interfere with the celebration.
+4-steps for how to enjoy your wedding day with Type 1 diabetes.

 1 | Choose the right outfit

-It is essential to think about comfort when choosing your outfit.
-It must allow for easy access to your medical devices and/or injection areas.
+It is essential to think about comfort when choosing your wedding outfit.
+It must allow for easy access to your Type 1 diabetes management devices and/or injection areas.
 For example, zippers can be used instead of clips, which can be tedious to open.

 If you have an insulin pump and/or a continuous glucose monitor, several options are available to you: